learn-co-curriculum/tf-using-nitrous-io/README.md

 ![add-github](https://curriculum-content.s3.amazonaws.com/pre-college/teacher-fellowship/ssh_keys.png)

-+ Last, open up the IDE and run the following lines (with your information):
++ Last, open up the IDE and run the following lines (with your information) in your console:
   + `git config --global user.email "you@example.com"`
   + `git config --global user.name "Your Username"`